klueless-project-management/project-management/509-gather-data-to-identify-business-requirements/509-assessment-part2.md

 *ROI Management would like to compare investing the \$30,000 in a new server with investing the $30,000 in a term deposit.
 This term deposit would be for 5 years with an interest rates of 3% compound.*

-1) Include two (2) different servers in your results, describing the general features and capabilities suited to the project.
-Explain how the general features and capabilities each server will meet the business requirement.

-Include your all your research information sources in the References box below using APA referencing style.
-Include at least two (2) references for each chosen server.

 | Server Options |
 | :- |
 | **Lenovo - ThinkSystem SR665 - $6,879.41** |